rkiel/npm-power-config/README.md

 ~/.power-config.yml   # HOME directory
 ```

-You can change the default set of environments.
+In the rc file, you can change the default set of environments by specifying an array of values.

 ```json
 {
   "environments": ["development", "integration", "live"] }
 ```

-* re-running commands
-* detecting changes